 Prosper has a talented lawyer working on her appeal of a temporary order that placed the burden on her as the natural parent rather than on the third party.
 This is a unique case in that there was no dependency action or removal of the child from his mother as you would see where a child needs intervention by DFCS because of any issue with the mother (while father is in prison).
 This is not a normal child custody case between family members; the man and woman who obtained control over the child and Prosper’s right to be with her child are not biological relatives.
-They are not “god-parents” as some have been led to believe.
+They are not “god-parents” as some have been led to believe, including the Court of Appeals.
 This is not a third party who adopted the child; there was no adoption or placement of the child by the court.
 The mother was never found to be unfit or unsafe in any way.
 Importantly, there was no adjudication of the mother’s rights, meaning no dependency action, no due process, and no placement of the child with foster parents.
 When the mother was led to believe the couple needed a document for temporary guardianship purposes, she was not aware that something wrong was going on, and she relied on the promise to return her child following her recovery from surgeries on her legs, surgeries needed to prevent the loss of her legs and the ability to keep up with her child on her own.

 For a long time, Prosper was kept in the dark about her rights and about what was needed to overcome a troubling series of events, but now she has representation committed to getting her on the right track.
 In this case, however, it is going to take more than one lawyer and the hope that Prosper will someday get her day in court – and the hope that law will be fairly applied to restore mother and child to each other.